 However, amateur pitchers have numerous mechanical flaws, lack of fitness in their pitching arm, and throw maybe 40-50 innings per year.
 There is plenty left in the tank for them to hit the weights hard and throw a few times per week to improve throwing mechanics, proprioceptive sense, and body awareness.

 Throwing programs aren’t all equal

-In our MaxVelo program (more on that another time), pitchers are doing tons of different “throwing” work – including crow-hop step throws with weighted baseballs, kneeling pronated throws with 2-3 lb. baseballs, turn and burn throws, and so forth.
+In our MaxVelo training programs, pitchers are doing tons of different “throwing” work – including crow-hop step throws with weighted baseballs, kneeling pronated throws with 2-3 lb. baseballs, walking windups, and so forth.
 They aren’t simply picking up a bucket of baseballs and throwing them at maximum intensity into a net for no reason.
 Using specific implements like wrist weights and weighted baseballs can be used to train the muscles in the forearm and posterior shoulder without imposing a large valgus stress on the elbow, which will increase the fitness of the pitching arm, increase release velocity, and protect the arm against future injury and fatigue.
 Yeah, a year-round throwing program when combined with an intelligent flexibility/mobility/stability program actually does all of those things.

 The idea that injury and performance lay on two ends of a scale is antiquated and has no scientific basis.